scallops-cloud/nodejs-basic-course/05-crud-rest-api/exercises/05-02-todo-create/README.md

 ## Exercises:

-1. Update Postman "Create Todo" to have description.
+1. Update Postman "Create Todo" to have title and description.
 2. Test Postman to see the result.
-3. Add new field for "desc" (description)
+3. Implement create todo handler in `app.js`.
-4. Try Postman "Create Todo" to see the result with description.
+4. Try Postman "Create Todo" to see the result.
-5. Check if the Postman "List Todos" have the description.
+5. Check if the Postman "List Todos" have newly added todo.

 Request: